mhorga/mhorga.github.io/_posts/2015-07-25-cocoa-programming-in-the-terminal-with-swift-2.markdown

 $ ./browser.swift
 {% endhighlight %}

-There is our beautiful web browser =]
+There is our beautiful web browser.
+Thanks, [PracticalSwift](http://practicalswift.com/2014/06/27/a-minimal-webkit-browser-in-30-lines-of-swift/), for the nice introduction to writing a minimal web browser.

 Until next time!